-In comparison, this year's (AY 2017-2018) having implemented the plan of action from AY 2016-2017 to ensure higher passing rates as students are at their 2nd or 3rd attempt at the Qualifying Jury resulted in 90% of students attempting Qualifying Juries passed in Fall 2017.
+In comparison, this year's (AY 2017-2018) data having implemented the plan of action from AY 2016-2017 to ensure higher passing rates as students are at their 2nd or 3rd attempt at the Qualifying Jury resulted in 90% of students attempting Qualifying Juries passed in Fall 2017.
 The growth from 75% to 90% meets the target.
-The analysis reflects the improvement and growth in student learning is a direct result of the department-wide push to ensure students attempting the Qualifying Jury for the 2nd and 3rd are meeting standards throughout the semester.
-In continuously striving to improve, the faculty has discussed more performance opportunities in front of small audiences be provided for students nearing their Qualifying Jury.
-These studio class, master class, and elective and/or shared recital experiences provide valuable experience in performing at a professional level in front of an audience.
+The analysis reflects the improvement and growth in student learning is a direct result of the department-wide push to ensure students attempting the Qualifying Jury for the 2nd and 3rd are meeting standards throughout the semester through a continuous evaluation of a student's progress focusing on their scales, techniques, fundamental tone production, and repertoire-which allows for highly personalized feedback and adjustment to practice plans targeting areas of weakness.
+In continuously striving to improve, the faculty has discussed adding more performance opportunities in AY 2018-2019 in front of small audiences for students nearing their Qualifying Jury.
+These studio classes, master classes, and electives and/or shared recital experiences provide valuable experience in performing at a professional level in front of an audience.
 Another course of action under consideration is providing some instruction in master classes on dealing with Performance Anxiety and Musician's Health Issues.

-Implementing the decision/plan of action from AY 2016-2017 provides sufficient evidence of improvement based on the analysis of this year's result (particularly Fall 2017).
+Decision: Implementing the decision/plan of action from AY 2016-2017 provides sufficient evidence of improvement based on the analysis of this year's result (particularly Fall 2017).
 The analysis further reflects higher passing rates as students are at their 2nd or 3rd attempt at the Qualifying Jury resulted in 90% of students attempting Qualifying Juries passed in Fall 2017.
 Students are demonstrating more advanced fundamental tone, technique, scales, and repertoire levels in their 2nd or 3rd attempts and in their Senior Recitals by providing highly personalized responses and practice plans by their applied professor.